jlintz/pager-huety/README.md

 Pager-Huety
 ===============================
-A script to trigger Philip Hue lightbulbs based on triggered incidents from PageDuty.
+A script to trigger Philip Hue lightbulbs based on triggered incidents from PagerDuty.

 Dependencies
 ------------